It's pizza time! I am sharing my grandmother's simple Sicilian-style sheet pan pizza recipe.

 - While the pizza crust is pre-baking in the oven, make the pizza sauce and toppings.

-- Remove the pan from heat; reserve.
+- Remove the pan from heat.
+Let it slightly cool and reserve.

 Make the Sicilian-style pizza (assemble and bake)